Identity Thieves are Looking for Your Tax Return

 Identity theft can wreak havoc with your finances, credit history and reputation.
 The amount of time, money and patience needed to resolve it can make it an emotional and frustrating process.

-“Having your identity stolen is a very violating experience for people,” CPA David Cannon says.
+“Having your identity stolen is a very violating experience for people,” CPA David Forbess says.
 “One day you are just going about your way, and the very next moment you realize that someone has infiltrated your financial livelihood.”

 And while you might assume seniors are the most common age group of victims, 44% of these reports were from people between the ages of 20 and 29, while just 13% were from people over 70 years old.